Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Some techniques of harmonic analysis

 \begin{theorem}[C. Pérez and R.L.
 Wheeden \cite{PerezWheeden03}] Let $(X,d,\mu)$ be a metric space with a doubling measure $\mu$.
-For $T$ an operator defined by \eqref{T_def} satisfying $\Kcond{}$, and with $\varphi$ satisfying \eqref{condition_phi}, then there is some constant $C$, depending only on the doubling constant and $p$, such that, for any $f:X \goesto \R$ :
+Let $T$ be an operator defined by \eqref{T_def} and satisfying $\Kcond{}$, with $\varphi$ satisfying \eqref{condition_phi}.
+Then there is a constant $C$, depending only on the doubling constant and $p$, such that, for any measurable $f:X \goesto \R$:

 \end{theorem}